-For the MS in Biological Sciences (MSBSc): the program is not a lock-step and offers both thesis and capstone (non-thesis) tracks.
+For the MS in Biological Sciences (MSBSc): the program offers both thesis and capstone (non-thesis) tracks.
 The capstone (non-theses) track is the default option and will require 45 credit hours (24 hours of core/required courses, 15 hours of electives, and 6 hours of capstone).
 The theses track will require 39 credit hours for completion (24 hours of core/required courses, 9 hours of electives, and 6 hours of theses) and also the approval of an Oceanographic Center faculty member to advise and support a specific research project.

 The MA requires a minimum of 36 total credits, consisting of five core courses and seven elective courses (MAMC).
-Graduating students will need to achieve a grade point average of 3.0 or higher from course grades earned throughout the program.
 Students present a final portfolio consisting of rigorous scaffolded written work compiled from core courses throughout the program.
 Each core course requires a final term paper which will be graded as 20% of the course final grade.
 After grading, these term papers will be rewritten until the course instructor finds them acceptable to be incorporated into the student's portfolio.
 The course instructor will sign-off on the term-paper as acceptable.
-The final portfolio, consisting of the 5 approved core term papers and a summative essay integrating and showing the synthesis of knowledge and skills gained through completion of the coursework.
+The final portfolio, consisting of the 5 approved core term papers and a summative essay integrating and showing the synthesis of knowledge and skills gained through completion of the core papers will be presented to the Director of Academic Programs upon completion of all coursework.
 The Director of Academic Programs will insure the summative essay is rewritten until acceptable.
 Program requirements are not complete until acceptance of the full portfolio by the Director.
 No grading of the portfolio, other than the 20% of each core grade, will be required.